IRFL: Image Recognition of Figurative Language: Experiments

 \subsubsection{Results and Model Analysis}

-Zero-shot results on the ``mixed'' figurative understanding task are presented in Table \ref{tab:mixed-single-choice-results}.
-The best model achieved $27\%$, $30\%$, and $52\%$ accuracy on the idioms\footnote{Idioms were passed along with their definitions as input.}, metaphors, and similes tasks compared to a random chance of $25\%$. \textbf{These results suggest that models do not understand the connection between a figurative phrase and an image like humans do.} We conduct a fine-grained analysis to examine if models failed the ``mixed'' understanding task because they do not see any connection to the figurative images or rather because they prioritize ``weak'' literal connections over figurative ones. \\
+Zero-shot results on the ``mixed'' multimodal figurative language detection task are presented in Table \ref{tab:mixed-single-choice-results}.
+The best model achieved $22\%$, $30\%$, and $66\%$ accuracy on the idioms\footnote{Idioms were passed along with their definitions as input.}, metaphors, and similes tasks compared to a random chance of $25\%$.
+These results suggest that \textbf{models do not understand the connection between a figurative phrase and an image as humans do.} We next conduct a fine-grained analysis to examine if models failed because they do not see any connection to the figurative images or rather because they prioritize literal connections over figurative ones.

-\textbf{Models prefer partially literal images over figurative ones.} We analyzed the models' choices on the ``mixed'' figurative understanding task and found that in all models (excluding LiT on idioms and similes), a partially literal distractor was selected in $92\%-100\%$ of the instances where the models failed across all figures of speech (idioms, metaphors, and similes) .
-This shows that models prefer partially literal images over figurative ones.\textbf{ We find the case of idioms to be particularly interesting in this regard.
-Models receive a relatively long prompt containing both the idiom and its definitions as input.
-Instead of picking an image that fits the prompt semantically, they choose an image that is literal to one or two words.}\\
+\textbf{Models prefer partially literal images over figurative ones.} We analyze the models' choices on the ``mixed'' multimodal figurative language detection task and found that in all models, a partially literal distractor was selected in $92\%-100\%$ of the instances where the models failed across all figures of speech (idioms, metaphors, and similes).
+This shows that models prefer partially literal images over figurative ones. { We find the case of idioms to be particularly interesting.
+Models receive a relatively long prompt (idiom+definitions), and often choose an image that is a literal interpretation of only 1-2 words from the prompt.}